Skip to main content

 Final Invoice

-Final invoice that concludes the billing for a staged project.
+Concluding invoice that completes the billing for a staged project.

 Seller → Buyer